-- Design and construct a new wastewater treatment plant.
-Having recently acquired 4.5 (+/-) acres of land from the US Forest Service through the Townsite Act, the Village is ready to begin the design of the new facility.
+- The Village needs to design and construct a new wastewater treatment plant.
+In anticipation of the dedication of 4.5 acres of land from the U.S. Forest Service through the Townsite Act, the Village has begun the design of the new facility.
 The next step to replacing the existing wastewater treatment plant (WWTP) is to amend the existing Preliminary Engineering Report (PER) prepared by McLaughlin in August 2011.
 The Village is working with FEI Engineers to update the PER and prepare the preliminary design for the new plant.
-The PER will include the following components: - Review of the existing and future organic and hydraulic loading. - Documentation of the expected growth of the TSVI and VTSV within the next 20 years. - Estimate effluent discharge limits for the expanded WWTP. - Complete a technology screening and selection based upon the anticipated effluent discharge limits. - Complete a conceptual level site layout for the proposed WWTP expansion, include future VTSV building (e.g. public works building). - The new Waste Water Treatment Plant (WWTP) will be a hybrid treatment system.
-The Village received a \$500,000 loan/grant from the Clean Water State Revolving Fund (\$350,000 of the \$500.000 is a loan and \$150,000 is a grant for planning and design). - Municipal bonds and other financial programs are also being considered to finance the construction of the WWTP.
+The PER will include the following components: - Review of the existing and future organic and hydraulic loading - \circ $\,$ Documentation of the expected growth of TSVI and VTSV within the next 20 years - Estimate effluent discharge limits for the expanded WWTP - Complete a technology screening and selection based upon the anticipated effluent discharge limits - Complete a conceptual level site layout for the proposed WWTP expansion, include future VTSV building (e.g. public works building) - The new WWTP will be a hybrid treatment system.
+The Village received a \$500,000 loan/grant from the Clean Water State Revolving Fund (\$350,000 of the \$500,000 is a loan and \$150,000 is a grant for planning and design). - Municipal bonds and other financial programs are also being considered to finance the construction of the WWTP.